Disclosure: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. 😊

 Do yourself a favor and invest in the appropriate cake pan.
 Also called a tube pan.
 Some have little feet on them and you turn the baked cake upside down and it drops out of the pan.

 Mine is the Nordicware® pan, and I love that brand.
-But also, the color of this one sold me.
-It’s so pretty to use.
+But also, the color of this one sold me. (affiliate link) It’s so pretty to use.
 I run a small offest spatula gently around the outer edges and inner hole to loosen my cake and it comes right out.

 It is a good idea to turn the cake upside down when it comes out of the oven so it stays as high as possible.
 We don’t want our beautiful cake to sink.

 Once the cake is out of the pan, people want to know how to decorate it.
 Well, this is the easiest cake ever for decorating, because you don’t have to do anything.
 I sprinkled a touch of powdered sugar on top, because that looks special on anything without being over the top.